 Nearly 38 million people were living with the human immunodeficiency virus (HIV) at the end of 2018, the majority of them in sub-Saharan Africa.
-While there is no cure for HIV/AIDS, a combination of drugs, known as antiretrovirals (ARVs), enable people to live longer, healthier lives.
-The cost of first-line drugs are now cheaper than ever, but efforts are still needed to ensure everyone who is living with HIV receives treatment.
-Over 14.6 million people missed out on receiving treatment in 2018.
+While there is no cure for HIV, a combination of drugs, known as antiretrovirals (ARVs), enable people to live longer, healthier lives if taken regularly.
+The cost of first-line drugs is now cheaper than ever, but efforts are still needed to ensure everyone who is living with HIV receives treatment.
+Nearly 13 million people were missing out on receiving treatment as of June 2019.

-Worldwide, around 20 per cent of people currently infected with the virus don't know their HIV status.
-In West and Central Africa, less than half of people living with HIV have access to testing.
-Once someone is diagnosed with the disease, viral load monitoring - measuring the levels of HIV virus in the blood - is essential to ensure that treatment is working.
-While routine viral load tests are standard in wealthy countries, access in developing countries still lags far behind.
+Worldwide, more than 20 per cent of people currently infected with the virus don't know their HIV status.
+In West and Central Africa, only around two-thirds of people living with HIV know their status.
+Once someone is diagnosed with the disease, viral load monitoring - measuring the levels of HIV virus in the blood - is essential to measure whether treatment is working.
+While annual viral load tests are standard in wealthy countries, access in developing countries still lags far behind.

-There is no cure for HIV, although life-long treatments using combinations of drugs known as antiretrovirals (ARVs) help combat the virus and enable people to live longer, healthier lives.
-While double the amount of people are on treatment today than what there were around five years ago, deadly treatment gaps exist, especially in West and Central Africa, and the Middle East and North Africa, where barely a quarter of people living with HIV receive ARVs.
+There is no cure for HIV, although life-long treatment using combinations of drugs known as antiretrovirals (ARVs) helps manage the virus and enables people to live longer, healthier lives if taken regularly.
+While nearly 10 million more people are on treatment today than in 2014, deadly treatment gaps exist, especially in West and Central Africa, and the Middle East and North Africa, where barely a quarter of people living with HIV receive ARVs.

 Low HIV prevalence rates - ranging from two to 10 per cent across West and Central African countries, and less than one per cent across the Middle East and North Africa - have left these regions in a blind spot in the global HIV response.
-These regions lag far behind in attention and investment in tackling the epidemic, resulting in low access to testing and treatment (only around a third in West and Central Africa, just over half of people living with HIV are on treatment.
+These regions continue to lag behind in attention and investment in tackling the epidemic, resulting in low access to testing and treatment.
+In West and Central Africa, just over half of people living with HIV are on treatment.
 It is unacceptable to witness people dying of AIDS within hours of being admitted to our hospitals in Democratic Republic of Congo (DRC), Guinea, Kenya and Malawi.